ArjunAlbertDev/arjunalbertdev/README.md

-### Hi, I'm **Arjun Albert** 👋
+### Hi, I'm Arjun Albert 👋

 ## I have over 8 years of software development experience including
 - M.S. in computer science from Brandeis University
 - Path planning and software integration at MIT Driverless
-- Software engineering internships at Symbotic, Jellyfish, Volen Center for Complex Studies
+- Software engineering internships at Symbotic, Jellyfish, and the Volen Center for Complex Studies
 - Computer vision and autonomous systems at Brandeis Autonomous Robotics Lab
-- Lead teaching assistant for CS119 (Autonomous Robotics) at Brandeis
+- Lead teaching assistant for CS119 (Autonomous Robotics) at Brandeis (3 semesters)

 <!--
 **ArjunAlbertDev/arjunalbertdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.